Table Of Contents

 Kitchen and Food Preparation Area Sanitization

-Kitchen areas must meet both general childcare center hygiene standards and specific food safety requirements.
+Kitchen areas must simultaneously meet childcare center cleaning standards and food safety requirements under the Singapore Food Agency’s guidelines, creating a dual compliance environment.

-- Surface Sanitization: All food preparation surfaces must be cleaned and sanitized before and after each use using food-safe sanitizers, ensuring appropriate contact time.
+All food preparation surfaces must be cleaned and sanitised before and after each use with food-safe sanitizers that have an appropriate dwell time.

-- Waste Management: Kitchen waste must be removed after each meal preparation session.
-Bins require daily washing with detergent and disinfectant, with liners replaced each time.
+Kitchen waste must be removed after each meal preparation session, with bins washed daily using detergent and disinfectant and liners replaced every time.

 Sleep and Rest Area Hygiene Standards